 - SEMDIAL, the series of workshops on the semantics and pragmatics of dialogue.

-I am acting as programme chair (with Yvette Graham) for EACL 2024, and was senior area chair (with Verena Rieser) for Dialogue & Interactive Systems at EACL 2023 and (with Verena Rieser) at EACL 2021.
+I am acting as programme chair (with Yvette Graham) for EACL 2024, and was senior area chair (with Diarmuid Ó Séaghdha) for Dialogue & Interactive Systems at EACL 2023 and (with Verena Rieser) at EACL 2021.
 I have also been co-chair for the SLSP 2019 and IWCS 2015 conferences, and the CC-NLG 2016, ENLG 2015 and SemDial 2010 workshops.
 I have also been area chair for Dialogue & Interactive Systems at ACL 2016, for Discourse, Dialogue & Pragmatics at EMNLP 2013, and was local organiser for the SIGDIAL 2009 conference.

 Before arriving at QMUL in 2009, I worked in the Computational Semantics Lab at CSLI, Stanford, on projects building an automatic meeting-understanding system and a conversational dialogue system for cars.
 Prior to that I did my PhD at King's College London with Jonathan Ginzburg, looking at clarificational dialogue and what it means for dialogue systems; and my BA and MPhil at Cambridge where I was lucky enough to be supervised by Karen Spärck Jones.
 In between, I spent 8 years as an engineer in the field of active noise & vibration control, mostly with Ultra Electronics and Noise Cancellation Technologies.